mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

         "price": 25
     }
 - **Response**:
-    - 201 Created: A success message
+    - 201 Created: If the book is successfully added.
-    - 400 Bad Request: If title, author, or price is missing or invalid.
+    - 400 Bad Request: If required fields (title, author, price) are missing or invalid.
-    - 400 Invalid JSON: If the request body is not valid JSON
+    - 400 Bad Request: If the request body contains invalid JSON.

 ### Edit Book (PUT)